 When you’re first learning the characters, rōmaji will help you read the Japanese words.

-All of this can sound a bit overwhelming, especially for beginners or people whose interest in the Japanese language has just started.
+All of this can sound a bit overwhelming, especially for beginners.
 No worries, there are plenty of great resources out there to put you on the right track, from phone applications to books, and even games!

 We’ve got some great articles if you’re learning Japanese at home:

 *In self-isolation?
 Use this time to learn some Japanese at home!

 Further your hiragana and katakana study with our free online guides.
 You can access them in all the languages that we support here.